BlockchainCommons/www.blockchaincommons.com/_posts/2021-04-26-SSI-5-Years-On.md

   actions:
     - label: "See All Musings"
       url: /musings.html
-tagline: "Design, Development, and Deployment of SSI"
+tagline: "The Initial Design, Development, and Deployment of SSI"
 title: "Self-Sovereign Identity: 5 Years On"
 excerpt_separator: "<!--more-->"
 classes: